bjcy/thsv112kindle/README.md

 # thsv112kindle
-Grab THSV11 text for personal use on a Kindle.
+Grab THSV11 text for personal use on a Kindle/iBooks.

 ## Usage